Security & privacy

 libsodium

-CLIENT DEVICE NETWORK ATRIUM SERVER Master pwd + Argon2id 256-bit key (stays here) Plain record + XChaCha20 -Poly1305 cipher.blob Stored as-is 0x8f3a1c… unreadable no decryption · · · · · TLS in addition, never instead.
+CLIENT DEVICE NETWORK ATRIUM SERVER Master pwd + Argon2id 256-bit key (stays here) Plain record + XChaCha20 -Poly1305 cipher.blob Stored as-is 0x8f3a1c… unreadable no decryption · · · · · TLS on top, in transit.

 Threat model